thechickpea/gettingandcleaningdata_courseproject/Codebook.md

+# Codebook for the data from UCI HAR Dataset
 The zip file named "UCI HART Dataset" contain the following files:

-'train/X_train.txt': Training set.
++ 'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.
++ 'train/y_train.txt': Training labels.

-'test/X_test.txt': Test set.
++ 'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
++ 'test/y_test.txt': Test labels.

-'features_info.txt': Shows information about the variables used on the feature vector.
++ 'features_info.txt': Shows information about the variables used on the feature vector.

-'features.txt': List of all features.
++ 'features.txt': List of all features.

-'activity_labels.txt': Links the class labels with their activity name.
++ 'activity_labels.txt': Links the class labels with their activity name.

 I used this and produced the following sets:

-activitylabels: contains the description of activities and the identifier number for those activities.
++ activitylabels: contains the description of activities and the identifier number for those activities.
 Rows=6, Columns=2

-features: contains the variable names of the features measured.
++ features: contains the variable names of the features measured.
 Rows=561   Columns=2

+## Training
-trainfeat : X_train, contains all the features and measurements for training.
++ trainfeat : X_train, contains all the features and measurements for training.
 Rows=7352, Columns=561

-trainactivity: y_train, contains the row identifier of activities for training, is numerical from 1-6.
++  trainactivity: y_train, contains the row identifier of activities for training, is numerical from 1-6.
 Rows=7352, Columns=1

-trainsubjects: subject_train, contains the row identifier of subjects for training, is numerical from 1-30.
++ trainsubjects: subject_train, contains the row identifier of subjects for training, is numerical from 1-30.
 Rows=7352, Columns=1

+## Test
-testfeat : X_train, contains all the features and measurements for test.
++ testfeat : X_train, contains all the features and measurements for test.
 Rows=7352, Columns=561

-testactivity: y_train, contains the row identifier of activities for test, is numerical from 1-6.
++ testactivity: y_train, contains the row identifier of activities for test, is numerical from 1-6.
 Rows=7352, Columns=1

-testsubjects: subject_train, contains the row identifier of subjects for test, is numerical from 1-30.
++ testsubjects: subject_train, contains the row identifier of subjects for test, is numerical from 1-30.
 Rows=7352, Columns=1

-activitylabels can be matched with the test/train activity data and features can be matched with the names of train/test feat data.
+Activitylabels can be matched with the test/train activity data and features can be matched with the names of train/test feat data.
 Once we have all the information loaded in our environment, we can bind the rows of the data pairing the matching test and train data:

+## Row Binding:

-allfeat: row binding of trainfeat and testfeat.
++ allfeat: row binding of trainfeat and testfeat.
 Rows=10299, Columns=561

-allactivity: row binding of trainactivity and testactivity.
++ allactivity: row binding of trainactivity and testactivity.
 Rows=10299, Columns=561

-allsubjects: row binding of trainsubjects and testsubjects.
++ allsubjects: row binding of trainsubjects and testsubjects.
 Rows=10299, Columns=561

+## Rename Variables
 I changed the names of the variables from Vn to descriptive names using:

 names(allfeat) <- features[,2]

 Rename the variables for the subjects and activity sets

-names(allsubjects) <- "subject"
++ names(allsubjects) <- "subject"

-names(allactivity) <- "activity"
++ names(allactivity) <- "activity"

+## Column Binding:

-complete.data: column binding of the allfeat, allactivity and allsubjects.
++ complete.data: column binding of the allfeat, allactivity and allsubjects.
 Rows=10299, Columns=563

-mydata: data set that contains only the variables that have information about the mean or the standard deviation, the subject id and the activity id.
++ mydata: data set that contains only the variables that have information about the mean or the standard deviation, the subject id and the activity id.
 Rows=10299, Columns= 88

+## Clean the Variable names:
 I changed the names of the variables for features to make them more user friendly:
 According to the information found in 'features_info.txt' I changed:

-  t for Time
++  t for Time

-  f for Frequency
++  f for Frequency

-  -mean() for Mean
++  -mean() for Mean

-  -std() for STD
++  -std() for STD

-  Acc for Accelerometer
++  Acc for Accelerometer

-  Mag for Magnitude
++  Mag for Magnitude

-  GYro for Gyroscope
++  GYro for Gyroscope

 The variable names are the following:

-## names(mydata)
+## Names in mydata
  [1] "subject"
  [2] "activity"
  [3] "TimeBodyAccelerometerMean-X"